nextleap-project/countermitm/source/new.rst

 - the detection of active attacks is communicated when users engage in out-of-band verification which is the right time to alert users.
-  By contrast, today's key verification work flows alert the users when a previously verified key has changed, but at that point users typically are not physically next to each other and want to get a different job done, e.g. of sending or reading a message.
+  By contrast, today's key verification workflows alert the users when a previously verified key has changed, but at that point users typically are not physically next to each other and want to get a different job done, e.g. of sending or reading a message.